 - Absence of glucose and presence of lactose → ↑ transcription

 - Presence of glucose and lactose: very low basal expression of lac genes

 Regulation of gene expression is significantly complicated in eukaryotes compared to prokaryotes.
 One reason is due to the difference in size between the genomes of eukaryotes and prokaryotes, with eukaryotes having a significantly larger genome.
 Another reason is that the DNA in the eukaryotic genome in the nucleus is strongly condensed and packaged as chromatin.
 As a result, it is less accessible than prokaryotic DNA.
 However, a common feature of eukaryotes and prokaryotes is the importance of activators and repressors, which bind specific DNA sequences and increase or inhibit gene expression.

-Distal regulatory elements: DNA sequences that can affect the transcription rate of a gene (can be located before, behind, or in the middle of the gene they regulate)
+Distal regulatory elements: DNA sequences that can affect the transcription rate of a gene and can be located before, within, or after an intron of the gene they regulate